“Keep the Joy of loving God in your heart and share this joy with all you meet especially your family. Be Holy – let us

-Monday - Whole School Worship led by Mrs. Griffin, Miss.
-Douglas or Mr. Delaney
+Monday - Whole School virtual Worship led by Mr. Delaney, Miss.
+Douglas or Mr. Heery

 Tuesday, Wednesday & Friday - Collective Worship in class.
 This will be planned and led by children and staff following a weekly or current theme.

 Thursday - Collective Worship to be led in class.
 The fourth week of Come and See will be celebrated as part of the 'Rejoice' section of the topic.
-Parents welcome to attend each term.
-Every third Thursday the Parish Mass is celebrated in school starting at 9:30am - all welcome to attend.
+Every third Thursday Fr Colin will visit a different year group and spend time with them in prayer.